junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 "Dude!"
 Sam snaps, looking back to stare at his brother, frowning, "What's that about?"

 Dean holds the stare, not looking at Cass' gaze on him, speaks in a matter-of-fact tone, "What?
-Just telling the fact, Rowena built the crystalline, Jack-slash-Belphegor closed the rupture, we were busy killing ghosts and soothing people, what did he do?
+Just telling the fact, Rowena built the crystal, Jack-slash-Belphegor closed the rupture, we were busy killing ghosts and soothing people, what did he do?
 Let me see.
 Oh, he told the family what happened to the wife so that two other civilians could sneak in and get themselves attacked and almost died.
 Nice work!"
-He shoots a stern glance at Cass, continues the smooth movement of shoving the gear bag underneath the table, taking off the jacket, and ready to grab a drink.
+He shoots a stern glance at Cass, continuing the smooth movement of shoving the gear bag underneath the table, taking off his jacket, and ready to grab a drink.

 Cass stutters weakly, voice hurt, "I-I thought that's for their best.
 They deserve to know...
 I didn't mean to... "

 "Yeah, not so much.
 Probably next time don't think, just ask.
 Apparently your judgement of what's best is never right."
-Dean cuts in harshly, already heading towards the kitchen before finish his sentence, leaving only his back for Cass.
+Dean cuts him off harshly without looking at him, already heading towards the kitchen before even finish his sentence, leaving only his back for Cass.

 Cass stares at his back, thinking about following into the kitchen, but on second thought, he stops.
 Just standing in the middle of the empty hall, staring at the map on the center table, not knowing what to do.